Sonictherocketman/gzip-classifier/README.md

 A python implementation of a gzip-based text classification system based on the algorithm described in "Less is More: Parameter-Free Text Classification with Gzip" by [Zhiying Jiang, Matthew Y.R.
 Yang, Mikhail Tsirlin, Raphael Tang, and Jimmy Lin](https://arxiv.org/pdf/2212.09410.pdf).

-This code is largely untested and was put together over a single weekend.
-Please don't get too mad if it doesn't really work.
+*This project is in active development.
+Please don't get mad if it doesn't work.*

 ## Installation